abouabba/PUSH_SWAP/README.md

 following operations at your disposal:

-sa (swap a): Swap the first 2 elements at the top of stack a.

-Do nothing if there is only one or no elements.
+🇲🇦 sa (swap a): Swap the first 2 elements at the top of the stack a.
+Does nothing if there is only one or none.

-sb (swap b): Swap the first 2 elements at the top of stack b.

-Do nothing if there is only one or no elements.
+🇲🇦 sb (swap b) : Swap the first 2 elements at the top of the stack b.
+Does nothing if there is only one or none.

-ss : sa and sb at the same time.
+🇲🇦 ss : sa and sb at the same time.

-pa (push a): Take the first element at the top of b and put it at the top of a.

-Do nothing if b is empty.
+🇲🇦 pa (push a): Takes the first element on top of b and puts it on a.
+Does nothing if b is empty.

-pb (push b): Take the first element at the top of a and put it at the top of b.

-Do nothing if a is empty.
+🇲🇦 pb (push b): Takes the first element on top of a and puts it on b.
+Does nothing if a is empty.

-ra (rotate a): Shift up all elements of stack a by 1.
+🇲🇦 ra (rotate a): Shifts all the elements of the stack a up by one position.
+The first element becomes the last.

+🇲🇦 rb (rotate b) : Shifts all the elements of the stack b one position upwards.
 The first element becomes the last one.

-rb (rotate b): Shift up all elements of stack b by 1.

-The first element becomes the last one.

-rr : ra and rb at the same time.
+🇲🇦 rr : ra and rb at the same time.

-rra (reverse rotate a): Shift down all elements of stack a by 1.

-The last element becomes the first one.
+🇲🇦 rra (reverse rotate a): Shifts all elements of the stack down one position. the stack a.
+The last element becomes the first.

-rrb (reverse rotate b): Shift down all elements of stack b by 1.

-The last element becomes the first one.
+🇲🇦 rrb (reverse rotate b): Shifts all the elements of the stack b one position downwards. the stack b.
+The last element becomes the first.

-rrr : rra and rrb at the same time.
+🇲🇦 rrr : rra and rrb at the same time.

 --------------------------------------------------------------------------------------------------------------------------------------